 How does an Atypical Mole look like?

-An atypical mole, also called “dysplastic nevus,” is a mole whose appearance is different from that of a common mole.
-Atypical moles can look flat or slightly raised, can have irregular border and are generally larger in size (6-12 millimeters) than ordinary moles.
-Their color is often times not uniform and varies from tan to dark brown.
+Flat or slightly raised, it can have irregular borders and is generally larger in size (6-12 millimeters) than ordinary moles.
+Their color is oftentimes not uniform and varies from tan to dark brown.

 Is having atypical moles genetic?

 Yes.
 Heredity appears to play a part in the formation of atypical moles.
 They tend to run in families, especially in Caucasians; about 2 to 8 percent of Caucasians have these moles.

 How often should my moles be examined?